We're an affiliate

 Raw bones are best for cleaning your dog’s teeth and gums.
 As dogs dig out the natural marrow from these bones, continuous chewing helps scrape off tartar.

-They also have naturally occurring live enzymes which help your dog in breaking down the plaque on their teeth and killing germs on their gums.
+They also have naturally occurring live enzymes which help your dog in breaking down the plaque on their teeth and kill germs on their gums.

 Raw marrow bones are almost unsplinterable hence there is a reduced risk of choking and blockage.